MINIMALISM AND MOTHERHOOD

 Minimalism makes me look at things differently.
 I question whether things are really important and are worth my blood, sweat and tears.

-The changes I made towards a Minimalist lifestyle weren’t always easy and without challenging my mindset and facing my fears, I’d still be in the same status quo.
+The changes I made towards a real-life minimalism weren’t always easy and without challenging my mindset and facing my fears, I’d still be in the same status quo.
 So I learnt to shift my thought patterns, nurture positive thoughts instead of submitting to negative ones.

 I don’t waste my time thinking about what-ifs because they’re irrelevant and not important.
 Instead I focus on how to change the things I need to change and can do something about.
 This serves me and my family much better.